Michelin US1 Plant

-The project consisted of two below-grade, concrete, closed-top cooling tanks.
-The 10,000 sq. ft. total surface area was accessible only through two 20′ man entries per tank.
-The scope of work included removal of existing 23-year-old liner material and installation of Spraywall by Sprayroq at 100 ml. throughout the structure.
+The project consisted of two (2) below-grade, concrete, closed-top cooling tanks.
+The 10,000 sq. ft. total surface area was accessible only through two 20′ manhole entries per tank.
+The scope of work included the removal of existing 23-year-old liner material and the installation of SprayWall® by Sprayroq at 100 mils. throughout the structure.

 When you go in blind, you can only expect the worst.
-But to learn what they were really up against, the team at Osborn Inc., a Sprayroq certified partner needed to remove the existing tank liner.
+To learn what they were really up against, our certified SprayWall applicator needed to remove the existing tank liner.
 This would allow them to find out how bad the structure underneath had deteriorated.

 After the existing liner was removed, workers found that due to numerous cracks, water infiltration was much more severe than anticipated.
-The team dealt with this problem by injecting 500 linear feet of floor-to-wall cold joint, and an additional 200 ft. in the wall cracks.
-This allowed the Osborn Inc. crew to begin pressure-washing the structure.
+Our team dealt with this problem by injecting 500 linear feet of floor-to-wall cold joint, and an additional 200 ft. in the wall cracks.
+This allowed the our Sprayroq crew to begin pressure-washing the structure.
 It was at this point when it was determined that 8,000 sq. ft. of the wall surface needed to be parged by hand trowel to bring the wall up to spec.
-After all this preparation was complete, Spraywall could be applied to the structure, from 150 to 250 ml. thick in some places.
+After all this preparation was complete, SprayWall® could be applied to the structure, from 150 to 250 mils. thick in some places.

-On New Year’s Eve, 2008, the scaffolding was lifted out of the hole by a rope through one of the 20′ manholes, as the last of the Spraywall was being applied.
+On New Year’s Eve, the scaffolding was lifted out of the hole by a rope through one of the 20′ manholes, as the last of the SprayWall® was being applied.
 The project was completed on time, with no lost production for the plant.